juangamella/ges/README.md

 ## Tests

 All components come with unit tests to match.
 The output of the overall procedure has been checked against that of the [`pcalg`](https://www.rdocumentation.org/packages/pcalg/versions/2.7-1) implementation for tens of thousands of random graphs.
-Of course this doesn't mean there are no bugs, but hopefully it means *they are less likely* :)
+Of course, this doesn't mean there are no bugs, but hopefully it means *they are less likely* :)

 The tests can be found in the sub package `ges.test`, and can be run with `make test`.
 You can add `SUITE=<module_name>` to run a particular module only.
 There are, however, additional dependencies to run the tests.
 You can find these in [`requirements_tests.txt`](requirements_tests.txt).

 ## Feedback

+I hope you find this useful!
+I had to reimplement GES for my own research and I thought I might as well share it with other researchers in the same position.
+Feedback and (constructive) criticism is always wellcome, just shoot me an [email](mailto:juan.gamella@stat.math.ethz.ch)